CKar95/BlocklyScript/README.md

 * Do this from levels 1 till 11 (level 12 does not require a connection with the database).
 * Done.
 Your site is ready and you can create an account.

-### Play the game here: https://blocklyscript.000webhostapp.com/login.php
+### Play the game here (link has expiration date): https://blocklyscript.000webhostapp.com/login.php

 ## Enjoy :)